Skip to Main Content

 HIST 215J The Art of Biography Research Guide: Collection Materials Used in Class

-The following entries highlight the archival collections used in the class session held in the Beinecke Rare Book and Manuscript Library on Wednesday, February 8th, 2023.
+The following entries highlight the archival collections used in the class session held in the Gates Classroom, Sterling Memorial Library, on Wednesday, February 12th, 2025.

 While you're exploring the collection box in front of you and preparing to tell your fellow students something about the materials it contains and the person whose life it documents, it may be useful to consider some of the following questions:

-2. What is going on in the folders you looked at?
-What is the context for the document(s) you looked at?
+• What is going on in the folders you looked at?
+What is the context for those documents and who is their intended audience(s)?

-3. Whose perspective(s) comes through in the document(s) you examined?
+• Whose perspective(s) comes through in the document(s) you examined?
 Whose doesn’t?
+Does the material you examined have biases that should be considered when using it as primary sources for a biography?

-5. What questions do the sources raise that could help someone shape a biographical paper?
+• What questions do the sources raise that could help someone shape a biographical essay?
+What challenges would someone writing a biographical essay using these materials face?

 Link to the Archives at Yale finding aid for this collection